stefanbesler/twingrind/README.md

 In the images below the first one shows the overview over a complete cycle.
 The PLC that I was running when taking this picture didn't us a lot of cpu ticks that is why there is a lot of empty space in *CYCLE::CYCLE*.
 The second image is zoomed into the MAIN PRG.

-In the images below the first one shows the overview over a complete cycle.
-The PLC that I was running when taking this picture didn't us a lot of cpu ticks that is why there is a lot of empty space in *CYCLE::CYCLE*.
-The second image is zoomed into the MAIN PRG.

 <p align="center">
   <img src="images/demo3.png" alt="Callgrind demo" height="200px"/>&emsp;
   <img src="images/demo4.png" alt="Callgrind demo" height="200px"/>